xexubonete/dotfiles/README.md

 # Dotfiles

 This repository contains my shell script to set up essential tools, applications, and development environments on a macOS system using Homebrew.
+The script requires two parameters: a username and an email address.

 ## Prerequisites